apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ```
 ### Connections

-To query the connections use the "connection" flag followed by the id of the connection to get (or "all") followed by one of the connection options.
+To query the connections use the "connection" flag followed by the connection ID to get (or "all") followed by one of the connection options.
 The connection options are below.

 Option | Description
 ------ | -----------